• PROGRAM

 • Agronomic behavior and climate change

-We characterize and evaluate the agronomic and qualitative performance of plant material (clones, varieties, rootstocks) of nuts, sweet fruit, olive, vineyard and citrus, as well as their adaptation to climate change using ecophysiology techniques in relation to abiotic (drought, high temperatures, cold and heat waves, etc.) and biotic (pests, diseases or biodiversity) stresses.
+We characterize and evaluate the agronomic and qualitative behavior of plant material (clones, varieties, rootstocks) of nuts, sweet fruits, olive trees, vineyards and citrus fruits, as well as their adaptation to climate change using ecophysiology techniques in relation to abiotic stress (drought, high temperatures, cold and heat waves, etc.) and biotic stress (pests, diseases or biodiversity).

 • New varieties and gene banks

-We obtain new varieties of almond, apple and pear with high taste quality and adapted to the new challenges of climate change, and we catalogue, typify and safeguard native and foreign varieties in germplasm banks to preserve genetic biodiversity.
+We obtain new varieties of almond, apple and pear with high taste quality that are adapted to the new challenges of climate change, and we catalog, typify and safeguard native and foreign varieties in germplasm banks to preserve genetic biodiversity.

 • Interactions between soil, plant and water

-We work to ensure that crops have good agronomic behavior for the adaptation, mitigation and resilience to climate change.
-We do this based on studies on the interactions between soil, plant, water and atmosphere that help us to better understand their functioning and provide solutions and strategies.
+We work to ensure that crops have good agronomic behavior for their adaptation, mitigation and resilience to climate change.
+We do this based on studies on the interactions between soil, plant, water and atmosphere that help us better understand how they work and provide solutions and strategies.

 • Sustainability

-We design new planting models to optimize management with a focus on environmental sustainability, including: training systems; conduction strategies and protection systems against climatological events (hail, frost, heat shocks, etc.); the promotion of biodiversity; ecological infrastructures; and the reduction in the use of agrochemicals.
+We design new plantation models to optimize management with a focus on environmental sustainability, including: training systems; driving strategies and protection systems against weather events (hail, frost, heatstroke, etc.); the promotion of biodiversity; ecological infrastructures, and the reduction in the use of agrochemicals.

 • Studies with phytohormones